openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

    in an image later on in the build process.
 You need to do one of the
    following:

-   -  Add the files to ``FILES`` for the package you want them to appear in (e.g. ``FILES_${``\ :term:`PN`\ ``}`` for the main package).
+   -  Add the files to :term:`FILES` for the package you want them to appear in (e.g. ``FILES_${``\ :term:`PN`\ ``}`` for the main package).